 Then it happened.
 In 2000, I bought my first place.
 This event sparked my interest in real estate – as an investment.
 And I just knew… This is my dream career.
 I rented out that first place and did the same with a few more I purchased.
-I also spent every free moment researching and learning about real estate investing.
 My goal at the time was to be able to live off my real estate investments by creating my own “pension.”

 When I realized what I really wanted to do was share my love of real estate, including the benefits of having an investment you can actually live in, I obtained a sales associate, followed by a broker real estate license in Maryland, Virginia and DC – and most recently, Florida.

 Although “realtor®” is typically considered a sales job, that is not my approach to the profession.
 While most clients are looking at the purchase solely as a home, I am also looking at each prospect as an investment – as if I were buying the house.
 I consider the following about the property: its potential, capital improvements that can be made to it, how long my clients intend to own this home and how that timeframe may affect their returns.
 I take each transaction and treat each client personally.
 I am the sole contact for my clients and provide them with vetted resources – from lenders and title companies to home inspectors and vendors.
 Why is this so important?
 Because I have built my brand and reputation organically, one referral at a time.
 Currently, 85% of my clients are referrals or repeat clients.